sudharsanvishnu/timesworld-about/index.md

 # Welcome to The Times World

-# NOT MONITIZED, UNFORTUNATELY UNABLE TO PUBLISH TO GOOGLE PLAY STORE DUE TO PRIVACY/NEWS APP POLICY
+# ***NOT MONITIZED, UNFORTUNATELY IM UNABLE TO PUBLISH TO GOOGLE PLAY STORE DUE TO PRIVACY/NEWS APP POLICY

 Top Headlines around the world from various sources [NewsAPI](https://newsapi.org/docs/client-libraries/python) and [Saurav tech](https://github.com/SauravKanchan/NewsAPI) which is personalised news that organises and highlights what’s happening in the world so that you can discover more about the stories that matter to you.